-Take Your Buyer Persona Research to the Next Level
+Take Your Buyer Persona Research up to the Next Level

 Buyer persona is a buzzword that is floated around repeatedly in the marketing world.
 Of course it’s important to know your buyers, but it doesn’t stop there.
 In order for buyer persona and buyer journey research to be valuable, you must make it actionable by incorporating it into organizational activities and using it to inform marketing decisions.
 We’ve found that there are 4 levels of buyer persona optimization that exist in organizations today.
 In this blog, we’ll discuss the four levels of buyer persona optimization, and the steps necessary to move your organization up to the next level.
 Note: when we say organization, we mean your whole organization – buyer persona insights need to be shared throughout all areas of your business, not just within the marketing department.